writer and teacher

 Encouragement from high school and college teachers to pursue a life of letters, Dave earned a bachelor’s degree from Ottawa University in 1991 and a master’s degree from Indiana State in 1994.
-For fifteen years, he held many jobs and traveled.
-In 2009, he came back to the Ozarks, where his family is from and serves as inspiration for much of his work.
+For three years, he held a good number of fun jobs and traveled.
+In 1997, he came back to the Ozarks, where his family is from and serves as inspiration for much of his work.

 Dave is the author of 11 works of poetry, fiction, nonfiction, and drama.
 His first book is Poems to Love and the Body (Bliss Station Publishing, 1999) and his most recent book is You Know the Ones (Golden Antelope Press, 2017).
-Dave’s early work was commended for its daring, sometimes ribald, nature.
+Dave’s early writing was commended for its daring, sometimes ribald, nature.
 His later work has been praised for its refinement, heart, and strong sense of place.
-His writing has been featured on NPR, and one of his caretaking adventures mentioned in the New York Times.